 We recognise the importance of working closely with parents and carers to encourage a consistent approach to good behaviour at both home and school.
 If the school has any concerns regarding behaviour they will talk to parents at the earliest opportunity.

-Parents will be invited to attend workshops and forums to discuss behaviour expectations.
+With parental consent and discussion, external agencies may be consulted to offer advice and strategies to support the child, family and school in managing behaviours.
+Home communication books may be set up as a strategy to communicate about a child's behaviour on a daily basis.